-Parents are encouraged not to take their child out of school for vacation.
-If parents find it necessary for students to miss school due to an out of town trip (limit 5 days per year), the parents should discuss the matter with an administrator to make necessary arrangements and submit a completed Prearranged Absence Form to the school administration.
-Requests for prearranged absences must be completed and submitted to the administration at least one week prior to the dates of absence.
-Approved prearranged absences are designated as excused.
+Parents are encouraged not to take their child out of school for vacation, if at all possible.
+If parents find it necessary for students to miss school due to an out of town trip, the parents should discuss the matter with the Principal.
+Requests for prearranged absences must be completed and submitted to the Principal in writing at least two weeks prior to the dates of absence.
+Approved prearranged absences are designated as excused with proper documentation.
 The student will be allowed to make up his/her academic work without penalty.
 When considering whether to approve or disapprove the request, such factors include but are not limited to, the educational value of the proposed experience, the resulting personal or family benefit, and the impact of the absence on the student's academic progress, may be taken into consideration.
-Procedures: 1.
-Submit a completed Prearranged Absence Form to the school office at least one week prior to the absence.
-2. After reviewing the request, the school administrator will make the decision whether to approve or disapprove the request.